 This week, the Secretary of State Rex Tillerson, and John Kelly, Secretary of Homeland Security, achieved their first official visit in Mexico in order to meet the President Enrique Peña Nieto.
 They discussed the undocumented migrants expulsions that will certainly multiply after the ratification of the last migratory decrees.
 Around 5.7 millions of Mexicans live today illegally in the United States, and their return would be quite hard to manage for Mexico.

 About their trade exchanges, the NAFTA (North American Free Trade Agreement) renegotiation wanted by Trump would weaken even more the Mexican economy, being deeply dependent of its northern neighbor : 80% of Mexican exports are intended to the USA.

 Throughout this first meeting, the wall issue didn’t show up.
 This construction, whose estimated cost is around 21 billion dollars, should be financed by Mexico according to Trump.
 Even if Peña Nieto has already declared that his country won’t pay for it, this topic will obviously be brought back on the table…

-To see our previous weekly editorials on international news, have a look here.
+To see our previous weekly editorials on international news, take a look here!